Mission:

 • QUESTION YOUR STRESSFUL THOUGHTS

 We have up to 70k thoughts a day, 95% of which come from an automatic, subconscious program.
-Science says 80% of these subconscious thoughts are negative.
-It’s not that we consciously choose negative, destructive, and stressful thoughts; they simply show up as part of our patterning.
+Science says over 60% of these subconscious thoughts are negative.
+It’s not that we consciously choose negative, destructive, and stressful thoughts; they simply show up as part of our conditioning and patterning.
 One of the best ways to experience inner peace is to pay attention and become aware of all the negative chatter in our head.
 We become aware of being aware.

 4. Spread the word about the mission with others and raise the good vibes around you by building community around your stories of change and transformation.
 Dig into the toolbox below (share it with others) and take advantage of all the resources.
 If you feel called to share your story publicly, submit it below so you can inspire and encourage others with your commitment to peaceful change.